Sequential Learning in the Dense Associative Memory: Introduction

-Sequential learning has been studied at length in the classical Hopfield network, particularly at the intersection of psychology and computer science.
-Drawing parallels between the human brain and the relatively simple network has proven useful in making conclusions about biological learning processes.
-However, there is a distinct lack of research into sequential learning in the Dense Associative Memory.
-Although the changes between the Hopfield network and Dense Associative Memory make a step away from biological plausibility, it is still worth studying in the context of sequential learning as an autoassociative memory.
-In particular, the unique architecture compared to feed-forward networks results in interesting behaviors when using traditional sequential learning methods.
-In this paper we will investigate sequential learning in the Dense Associative Memory, focusing on the differences in behavior at low and high interaction vertices, the effectiveness of various state-of-the-art sequential learning methods when applied to the network, and the differences between sequential learning as an autoassociative memory and as a classifier.
+Unlike the Hopfield network, there is a distinct lack of research into sequential learning in the DAM.
+Although the changes between the Hopfield network and the DAM take a step away from biological plausibility, it is still worth studying in the context of sequential learning as an autoassociative memory.
+In particular, the unique architecture compared to feed-forward networks results in a range of new behaviors when using traditional sequential learning methods.
+Furthermore, the DAM is still a relatively new architecture, and its properties and characteristics are not yet fully understood.

+In this paper we investigate sequential learning in the DAM.
+In Section \ref{Section: Literature Review} we conduct an extensive literature review of sequential learning in the Hopfield network.
+Section \ref{Section: Methods} details each of the sequential learning methods we will investigate, with much greater detail being found in Appendix \ref{Appendix: Methods}.
+Section \ref{Section: Experiments} discusses our experimental design and formalizes the DAM.
+In Section \ref{Section: Results} we analyze the results of our hyperparameter tunings for each sequential learning method, from which we infer several novel properties of the DAM, including: \begin{itemize} \item the need for increased data volumes to stabilize high interaction vertex DAMs, \item the variation of recalled items as the interaction vertex increases, \item and the existence of other behavior transitions beyond the known feature-to-prototype transition. \end{itemize} In Section \ref{Section: Results} we also give our results of the sequential learning performances in the DAM which lay a foundation for further work on sequential learning methods specifically designed for the model.